Merzasphor/MWSE/docs/source/apis/tes3.md

 ### `tes3.checkMerchantOffersService`

 Checks if a merchant will offer a service to you, including dialogue checks like disposition and faction membership.
 A specific service can be checked, or if no service is given, a generic dialogue check is made.
-If the service if refused, the dialogue reply for the refusal may also returned (it may be nil, as there may not always be a reply available).
+If the service is refused, the dialogue reply for the refusal may also be returned (it may be nil, as there may not always be a reply available).

 ```lua
 local offersService, refusalReply = tes3.checkMerchantOffersService(reference, service)